Leo Frank: Social and economic conditions

 In the early 20th century, Atlanta, Georgia's capital city, underwent significant economic and social change.
 To serve a growing economy based on manufacturing and commerce, many people left the countryside to relocate in Atlanta.
-Men from the traditional and paternalistic rural society felt it degrading that women were moving to the city to work in factories.
+Men from the traditional rural society felt it degrading that women were moving to the city to work in factories.

 During this era, Atlanta's rabbis and Jewish community leaders helped to resolve animosity toward Jews.
 In the half-century from 1895, David Marx was a prominent figure in the city.
 In order to aid assimilation, Marx's Reform temple adopted Americanized appearances.
 Friction developed between the city's German Jews, who were integrated, and Russian Jews who had recently immigrated.
-Marx said the new residents were "barbaric and ignorant" and believed their presence would create new antisemitic attitudes and a situation which made possible Frank's guilty verdict.
+Marx said the new Russian Jews were "barbaric and ignorant" and believed their presence would create new antisemitic attitudes and a situation which made possible Frank's guilty verdict.
 Despite their success, many Jews recognized themselves as different from the Gentile majority and were uncomfortable with their image.
 Despite his own acceptance by Gentiles, Marx believed that "in isolated instances there is no prejudice entertained for the individual Jew, but there exists wide-spread and deep seated prejudice against Jews as an entire people."

 An example of the type of tension that Marx feared occurred in April 1913: at a conference on child labor, some participants blamed the problem, in part, on the fact that many factories were Jewish-owned.
 Historian Leonard Dinnerstein summarized Atlanta's situation in 1913 as follows: